chamilo/chamilo-lms/plugin/h5p/README.md

-H5P
+H5P plugin
 ===

-This plugin is compatible for chamilo-1-11-10 and > only For tools on document editor plaese select region pre_footer
+This plugin is only compatible with Chamilo version 1.11.10 and above To enable tools in the document editor, please enable it in region pre_footer.

-===

 Other docs :
 https://www.ludiscape.com/ressources/resources-elearning-en/integration-of-h5p-into-our-lms-chamilo/